winniebahati/LLM-for-threat-validation-RR/README.md

     template-replication-package
      .
-     |--- data/                            Contains sample data obtained from participants reports.
+     |--- data/                            Contains sample survey flow, both entry questionnaire and actual study.
 All identifiable information has been removed.
      |
      |--- documentation/                   Contains the scenario description for each experiement, and the list of threats adopted from each scenario.
      |